Alibaba skids as revenue growth slowest in three years

 Guo listed low macro-environment visibility, intensifying competition, continuing margin pressure due to aggressive investments among the negatives.

-The company announced on Monday that it would invest $4.6 billion in leading Chinese electronics retailer Suning Commerce Group Co Ltd, its biggest step yet toward integrating online and store-based shopping.
+The company announced on Monday that it would invest $4.6 billion in leading Chinese electronics retailer Suning Commerce Group Co Ltd 002024.SZ, its biggest step yet towards integrating online and store-based shopping.

-The deal could give Alibaba more traction in logistics and electronics, areas in which expanding rival JD.com, China's second-biggest e-commerce site by sales, specializes.
+The deal could give Alibaba more traction in logistics and electronics, areas in which expanding rival JD.com (JD.O), China's second-biggest e-commerce site by sales, specializes.

 Alibaba's non-GAAP net income rose 30 percent from a year earlier to $1.5 billion for the three months through June, the first quarter of its fiscal year.